The Guide

 Dominican International School Taipei is one of the older international schools in the city, established in 1957.
 It sits in Zhongshan, more central than most, runs a modified American curriculum from PreK through Grade 12, and offers 18 AP courses.
 Student numbers are around 1,100.

-The Catholic ethos is present but not overbearing.
-Families across different faith backgrounds attend.
-The Zhongshan location suits families living in the central or northern districts who want to avoid the Shilin traffic, and it is within easier reach of the Da'an and Xinyi residential areas.
+The Catholic ethos is present but not overbearing, and families across different faith backgrounds attend.
+The Zhongshan location suits families in the central or northern districts who want to avoid the Shilin traffic, and is within easier reach of Da'an and Xinyi.
 Fees for 2024-25 run TWD 354,000 to TWD 591,000 per year (roughly USD 11,000 to USD 18,500), with a one-time placement fee of TWD 25,000.
-That makes DIS the most affordable among the larger American schools in the city.
+That makes DIS the most affordable of the larger American schools in the city.

 Kang Chiao International School